lutzroeder/minimal/README.md

 The script can be configured via `./admin.cfg` and provides two sets of commmands, one for local development and another for running the website on an actual Linux server.

-For example, during local development  `./admin start` will launch the web server using the runtime configured via `./admin.cfg` and navigate to `http://localhost:8080` using the default web browser.
+For example, during local development  `./admin start` will run the generator using the runtime configured via `./admin.cfg` and navigate to `http://localhost:8080` using the default web browser.

-After cloning the repository at `/var/www/${site}` on an Ubuntu Linux production server run `./admin install` and `./admin start` to run the site as a [systemd](https://en.wikipedia.org/wiki/Systemd) service via an [NGINX](https://www.nginx.com) reverse proxy.
+After cloning the repository on an Ubuntu Linux server modify `/etc/environment` to include `ENVIRONMENT=production` run `./admin install` and `./admin start` to run the site via an [NGINX](https://www.nginx.com).